-M&A is the lead consulting firm developing Groundwater Sustainability Plans (GSPs) for the six separate subbasins within the Salinas Valley Basin.
+M&A was the lead consulting firm in the development of Groundwater Sustainability Plans (GSPs) for the six separate subbasins within the Salinas Valley Basin.
 We developed the GSP for the critically over-drafted 180/400-Foot Aquifer Subbasin, which was submitted in January 2020.
-We are working closely with the Groundwater Sustainability Agency (GSA) by developing technical content, providing policy strategy, and coordinating with various stakeholders in the five other subbasins.
+We worked closely with the Salinas Valley Basin Groundwater Sustainability Agency (SVBGSA) and developed technical content, provided policy strategy, and coordinated with various stakeholders in the five other subbasins.
 The Salinas Valley Basin is primarily agricultural with an important source of surface water supply, which is managed conjunctively with groundwater pumping to meet agricultural, urban, and domestic needs.
-Sustainability in the Salinas Valley depends on M&A successfully integrating the surface water reservoir operations with the groundwater pumping system.
+Sustainability in the Salinas Valley depends on the joint effort of M&A and other water agencies and regulators to successfully integrate the surface water operations with the groundwater pumping system.

-- Develop the hydrologic conceptual model and groundwater budgets
+- Developed the hydrologic conceptual model and groundwater budgets

-- Provide technical and regulatory advice to the GSA on SGMA requirements
+- Provided technical and regulatory advice to the GSA on SGMA requirements

-- Develop and present technical content at planning and advisory committee meetings and at GSA Board meetings
+- Developed and presented technical content at planning and advisory committee meetings and at GSA Board meetings

-- Develop a roadmap for GSA funding mechanisms during early SGMA implementation
+- Developed a roadmap for GSA funding mechanisms during early SGMA implementation

-- Develop grant applications for DWR GSP development and implementation funding
+- Developed grant applications for DWR GSP development and implementation funding

-- Develop a robust data management and mapping system with a web interface and data download capabilities
+- Developed a robust data management and mapping system with a web interface and data download capabilities